badadaf/badada/README.md

 ## Requirements

 - Python 2.7
-- Frida
+- Frida Server
 - ADB
 - Rooted device

 ## Usage

-Install the frida-server APK compatible with your Frida version and architecture.
+Push the frida-server binary to the device, run it and run badada

 Frida-server can be found under [releases](https://github.com/frida/frida/releases) page on Frida's Github repository.

-Install frida-server in the `/data/local/tmp` directory on your phone, run frida-server and run badada.